anxefaraldo/edmkey/README.md

 $ pip install pyinstaller

-and then, in the edmkey folder, generate the executable with the following command:
+and then, in the Fkey3 folder, generate the executable with the following command:

-$ pyinstaller edmkey.py
+$ pyinstaller Fkey3.py

-The new edmkey executable will be located in './dist/edmkey'
+The new Fkey3 executable will be located in './dist/Fkey3'

 ### Extras